shammysha/homeassistant-binance-pool/README.md

 ---

 #### `name`
 The `name` you specify will be used as a prefix for all the sensors this integration creates.
 By default, the prefix is simply "Binance".
+Must be unique for each intergation

 #### `domain`
 This integration is set up to query [Binance.us](https://www.binance.us/) by default.
 If you've registered your Binance account with a different domain, like [Binance.com](https://www.binance.com/), make sure to set this key in your configuration accordingly.